 - 1. Collect samples before the application of pesticides in order to increase the probability of recovering the causal pathogens. - 2.
 Samples should be collected from symptomatic trees showing tinning/transparent crowns, foliage discoloration, and/or excessive cone production. - 3.
 Samples should not be collected from dead or severely declined trees; determining the causal agent from such trees is highly unlikely.
 Samples should not be collected from dead roots for the same reason. - 4.
-Submit a generous amount of sample material to allow for all required laboratory processes: collect 12 to 18 inches of first order lateral roots that are 3/4 to 4 inches in diameter. - 5.
-Carefully excavate to avoid unnecessary damage to the sample. - 6.
+Two lateral roots on opposite sides of the tree should be sampled from the butt to the dripline. - 5.
+Submit a generous amount of sample material to allow for all required laboratory processes: collect 12 to 18 inches of first order lateral roots that are 3⁄4 to 4 inches in diameter from each lateral root. - 6.
+Carefully excavate to avoid unnecessary damage to the sample. - 7.
 Excess soil should be removed from root samples.
-Samples should retain just enough soil to maintain moisture levels. - 7.
-Do not add water or pack a sample in water. - 8.
-Wrap samples in a dry paper towel and seal in a zip-top bag. - 9.
-Keep samples refrigerated from collection to submission and do not expose them to high heat situations, such as baking in the sun or in the back of a vehicle. - 10.
-Keep all samples in separate bags and label appropriately. - 11.
+Samples should retain just enough soil to maintain moisture levels. - 8.
+Do not add water or pack a sample in water. - 9.
+Wrap samples in a dry paper towel and seal in a zip-top bag. - 10.
+Keep samples refrigerated from collection to submission and do not expose them to high heat situations, such as baking in the sun or in the back of a vehicle. - 11.
+Keep all samples in separate bags and label appropriately. - 12.
 Complete a "Tree Disease Diagnostic Form" for each sample, available on the Forest Health Cooperative webpage (https://fp.auburn.edu/ForestHealthCooperative/default.htm).